Thornton-le-Dale: Governance

-The parish is in the Ryedale District electoral ward of Thornton Dale, which extends beyond the boundaries of the Parish with a total population of 3,256 at the 2011 census.
+Thornton-le-Dale is in the Thirsk and Malton constituency, which is represented in the UK Parliament by Kevin Hollinrake of the Conservative Party.

-For county council purposes the parish is in the Thornton Dale and the Wolds electoral division of North Yorkshire County Council.
-The area is also covered by the Thornton Dale Ward of Ryedale District Council.
+From 1974 until 2023 Thornton-le-Dale was part of the district of Ryedale in the county of North Yorkshire.
+Since 2023, it has been part of the unitary authority area of North Yorkshire.
+Thornton-le-Dale is part of the Thornton Dale and the Wolds electoral division, which is represented on the North Yorkshire Council by Janet Sanderson of the Conservative Party.

-The parish council is Thornton le Dale; the council has 7 members and meets monthly at the Hill Memorial Institute.
+As a civil parish, Thornton-le-Dale also has a parish council, which has seven members and meets monthly at the Hill Memorial Institute.
 Meetings are open to the public.

 Tourism

 The tourist era in this area was underway by the early 1900s and in 1907, Thornton-le-Dale was named Yorkshire's Prettiest Village in a newspaper poll; it remains popular with tourists.
 Such visitors fuel the economy, with many visiting the very quaint village with its ancient market cross, stocks on the small village green and small beck (stream).
 There are several cafes and pubs, as well as a seasonal tea room and many shops.
 Nearby, Dalby Forest offers paths for walking, cycling and nature-watching.
 The Information Point can provide visitors with a pamphlet providing specifics as to other walks from the village, including one to the tiny hamlet of Ellerburn.

 The village has a large car park area and is also served by buses such as the Coastliner's route 840 (Leeds to Whitby) and Route 128 on the East Yorkshire service.

 A regular attraction is the Motor Museum, owned by D. T. Mathewson, which exhibits a collection of classic and vintage cars from 1918 to 1976.
 The Mathewsons run a car and automobilia sales auction, which has also been regularly shown in a series called Bangers & Cash made for the Yesterday TV channel, with a spin-off series featuring Derek, Paul and Dave Mathewson named Restoring Classics.
 Even earlier, in 1906, there was a display of "vintage vehicles" at a garage in the village.

 Another attraction, Go Ape Dalby, provides zip lining opportunities in the Dalby Forest.
 The North Yorkshire Moors Railway in nearby Pickering offers rides on a steam or heritage diesel train on one of the historic lines in the area and is known to television viewers as the heritage line featured in Channel 5's The Yorkshire Steam Railway: All Aboard.
 The Beck Isle Museum features displays of historic sets and objects.

 Stage Three of the 2018 Tour de Yorkshire started in Richmond and finished in Scarborough.
 The cyclists travelled through Thornton-le-Dale.